Advanced Trauma Management

 • Identify clinical red flags, such as population-specific vital sign abnormalities, injury mechanisms, or physical exam findings of major vascular injury, to anticipate the patient's clinical course and care needs.

-• Recognize how to incorporate trauma management practices such as Advanced Trauma Life Support (ATLS), anticoagulant reversal, and selection of imaging studies, in their practice.
+• Recognize how to incorporate trauma management practices such as Advanced Trauma Life Support (ATLS), massive transfusion protocols, trauma team management, and selection of imaging studies, in their practice.

 Developed and Offered By: